 In any industrial camera application, one key setting is the exposure time of the camera.
 In cases where this is set arbitrarily, the resulting image maybe blurry due to movement of the scene we are imaging.
 To maximize our settings, we can calculate the minimum exposure time to eliminate blur and maximize our scene brightness.
 In this blog post, we will help understand the effects of exposure and calculate it for a given application.

 First, let’s explain camera exposure.
-Exposure time, or shutter speed is the amount of time you let light fall on the image sensor.
+Exposure time for cameras, or shutter speed is the amount of time you let light fall on the image sensor.
 The longer the exposure time the more you ‘expose’ the sensor charging up the pixels to make them brighter.
 Shutter speeds are usually given as a fraction of second, like 1/60th, /125, 1/1000 of a second in photography cameras and come from the film days.
 In industrial cameras, exposure time is normally given in milliseconds, just the reciprocal of the shutter speed. (i.e. 1/60 sec = 0.0166 seconds or 16ms).

 So how does this relate to blur?
 Blur is what you get when your object moves relative to the sensor and in turn moving across 2 or more pixels during the exposure time.

 You see this when you take a picture of something moving faster than the exposure time can fully stop the motion.
 In the image to the left, we have a crisp picture of the batter, but the ball is moving very fast causing it to appear blurry.
 The exposure in this case was taken at 1/500 sec (2 ms), but the ball moved many pixels during this exposure.